micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ## Callback-group-level Executor

-The Callback-group-level Executor was an early prototype for a refined rclcpp executor API developed in micro-ROS.
+The Callback-group-level Executor was an early prototype for a refined rclcpp Executor API developed in micro-ROS.
 It has been derived from the default rclcpp Executor and addresses some of the aforementioned deficits.
-Most important, it was used to validate that the underlying layers (rcl, rmw, rmw_adapter, DDS) allow for multiple executor instances without any negative interferences.
+Most important, it was used to validate that the underlying layers (rcl, rmw, rmw_adapter, DDS) allow for multiple Executor instances without any negative interferences.

-As the default rclcpp executor works at a node-level granularity – which is a limitation given that a node may issue different callbacks needing different real-time guarantees - we decided to refine the API for more fine-grained control over the scheduling of callbacks on the granularity of callback groups using.
+As the default rclcpp Executor works at a node-level granularity – which is a limitation given that a node may issue different callbacks needing different real-time guarantees - we decided to refine the API for more fine-grained control over the scheduling of callbacks on the granularity of callback groups using.
 We leverage the callback-group concept existing in rclcpp by introducing real-time profiles such as RT-CRITICAL and BEST-EFFORT in the callback-group API (i.e. rclcpp/callback_group.hpp).
 Each callback needing specific real-time guarantees, when created, may therefore be associated with a dedicated callback group.
-With this in place, we enhanced the executor and depending classes (e.g., for memory allocation) to operate at a finer callback-group granularity.
-This allows a single node to have callbacks with different real-time profiles assigned to different executor instances - within one process.
+With this in place, we enhanced the Executor and depending classes (e.g., for memory allocation) to operate at a finer callback-group granularity.
+This allows a single node to have callbacks with different real-time profiles assigned to different Executor instances - within one process.

-Thus, an executor instance can be dedicated to specific callback group(s) and the executor’s thread(s) can be prioritized according to the real-time requirements of these groups.
-For example, all time-critical callbacks are handled by an "RT-CRITICAL" executor instance running at the highest scheduler priority.
+Thus, an Executor instance can be dedicated to specific callback group(s) and the Executor’s thread(s) can be prioritized according to the real-time requirements of these groups.
+For example, all time-critical callbacks are handled by an "RT-CRITICAL" Executor instance running at the highest scheduler priority.

 The following figure illustrates this approach with two nodes served by three Callback-group-level Executors in one process: